David-Stoeg/Pong-Survival/README.md

-Use the arrow keys or touch controls to move your paddle and see how long you can survive.
+Use the arrow keys, mouse/touch controls to move your paddle and see how long you can survive.